hexalang/Hexa/docs/reference.md

 // let z Int! = null // Error

-a ?? defaultValue // Elvis operator (null coalescing)
+a ?? defaultValue // Elvis operator (null coalescing) a ?? return 123 // Guard with return out of function if `a` is `null` a ?? throw new Error("a is null") // Guard with throw out of function if `a` is `null`
+// NOTE `break` and `continue` are not allowed, this would lend to abuse in the loops making unreadable code

 value!.field // Force unwrap -> exception if value is null value?.field // Optional chaining -> null if value is null